-We take a scientific look at the vegan oil free diet and determine if vegetable oils unhealthy or bad for your health.
+We take a scientific look at the vegan oil free diet and answer the question everyone is wondering: is vegetable oil bad for you?

 What Do We Know About Dietary Fat?